 - Netemail@example.com is an email address for the Internal Revenue Service.
 Send them any hair brained get rich schemes and pyramid scams.
 They'd be more interested than I would.

 - The FTC's e-mail address for consumers to use in reporting and forwarding unwanted spam e-mail is firstname.lastname@example.org.

 If you send me spam, I hope you burn in heck.

 If you want to communicate in real time your best bet is to send me an email to set an appointment to chat via an Instant Messenger program or Discord.
 I rarely use IM or Discord unless I'm going to chat with a specific someone at a specific time.
 I just don't IM causually.
 (For more information on privacy visit my Privacy Page.)

 If you are on FetLife, you can send me a message on from my profile page.

 Sometime ago my web host's email form function stopped working.

 I apologize if you've tried to contact me through the form in the past and I never replied.
 Chances are I never received the email.

-Until I find the time to find a new web host that supports ColdFusion, I'm using an old fashion mailto link to let people send me messages.
+For the time being, I'm using an old fashion mailto link to let people send me messages.